status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 Deliver a security-audited, production-ready client.

-## Milestone: Implementation of Whisper and PSS
+## Implementation of Whisper and PSS

 ### July - November 2018